Members of the Lawyers & Conveyancers Disciplinary Tribunal include a chairperson, deputy chairperson, lawyers and lay

 The two professional members of a panel will be either lawyers or conveyancers, depending on the nature of the matter the tribunal is considering.

-Judge Dale Clarkson has been the Chairperson of the Tribunal since its inception in 2008.
-She retired as a full time District Court judge in 2006 but continues to hold an acting warrant and sits regularly in the District Court.
+Dale Clarkson has been the Chairperson of the Tribunal since its inception in 2008.
+She retired as a full-time District Court judge in 2006 but held an acting warrant and continued to sit regularly until early 2022.
 She graduated with a Bachelor of Laws from Auckland University in 1978 and was admitted to the Bar in 1979.
-She was appointed to the Bench in 1989 and has now served over 30 years as a judicial officer.
+She was appointed to the Bench in 1989 and has served 33 years as a judicial officer.
 She was, until recently, on the Editorial Board of Lexis Nexis Family Law Service and New Zealand Family Law Journal.
 She has presented papers on Professional Discipline, Family Law and Mediation topics nationally and internationally.
 She was the inaugural President of the New Zealand branch of the International Women Judges Association.